 Thrift savings plans have limited investment options compared to the broader range available in a Roth IRA.
 If you desire greater control over your investments, converting to a Roth IRA is better for you.

 However, Roth IRAs usually have higher fees because of this.
-Make sure you compare before making a decision.
+Make sure you compare before deciding.
 Working with a financial advisor can help you make the right choice.

 FERS Protections